chunglim/foolmath/PAGE-2.md

 - If it overflows at the **top right corner**, place it **under the current element** i.e. the same column and the next row.
 - If it strikes a **non-empty element**, place it **under the current element** i.e. the same column and the next row.

-For simplicity, I created a C source file to generate these numbers.
+For simplicity, I code C to generate each magic square.

 ```c
 #include <stdio.h>